 Thousands gather for Duke of Westminster’s wedding

-Members of the public arrived outside Chester Cathedral hoping to catch a glimpse of the event and Prince William, who acted as an usher.
+Members of the public arrived outside Chester Cathedral hoping to catch a glimpse of the event and Prince William, who was an usher.

-Thousands lined the streets of Chester for the wedding of the Duke of Westminster, where the Prince of Wales acted as an usher.
+Thousands of people lined the streets of Chester for the wedding of the Duke of Westminster, where the Prince of Wales acted as an usher.

-Two women were removed from the crowd by police after orange smoke was deployed from a fire extinguisher-type device as the billionaire aristocrat, 33, and his new bride Olivia Henson, 31, left Chester Cathedral after the service with the wedding party, including William as an usher.
+The crowds waited outside Chester Cathedral from early morning to catch a glimpse of the event and cheered as billionaire aristocrat Hugh Grosvenor, 33, and his new bride Olivia Henson, 31, kissed outside after the ceremony.

-One of the women was heard to say “Just Stop Oil” as the device was released, after the couple kissed for the crowds.
+Just Stop Oil protesters let off orange powder as William left the building with other members of the wedding party, but the two female activists were quickly removed by police while other onlookers booed them.

-William, a close friend of duke Hugh Grosvenor, went through a side entrance of Chester Cathedral, out of the view of many of the crowds on Friday morning, ahead of the ceremony at midday.
+William, a close friend of Hugh Grosvenor, went through a side entrance, out of the view of many of the crowds, when he arrived on Friday morning.

-Members of the public began arriving outside the cathedral to catch a glimpse of the event from early in the morning, bringing camping chairs and picnics.
+He stood towards the back of the wedding party as they left the cathedral.

-The bride’s veil, designed by Emma Victoria Payne and featuring an embroidery design which incorporated floral motifs from Ms Henson’s great-great-grandmother’s veil from around 1880, blew in the wind as she arrived at the cathedral to the cheers of the public.
+The bride’s veil, designed by Emma Victoria Payne and featuring an embroidery design which incorporated floral motifs from Ms Henson’s great-great-grandmother’s veil from around 1880, blew in the wind as she arrived at the cathedral at midday to cheers from the public.

 Her dress was made by the same designer and she accessorised with blue shoes and the Faberge Myrtle Leaf Tiara made for Grosvenor brides to wear on their wedding day, which has been in the family since 1906.

-She arrived with her father in a vintage Bentley, originally made for the car manufacturer’s founder in 1930, while the groom arrived in a green Land Rover Defender.
+She arrived with her father in a vintage Bentley, originally made for the car manufacturer’s founder in 1930, while the groom mad his way in a green Land Rover Defender.

+Her three bridesmaids, the duke’s nieces, wore white dresses with blue ribbons and shoes.

-Around 400 guests, including Princess Eugenie, were brought to the venue in coaches.
+Around 400 guests, including Princess Eugenie and TV producer Phil Redmond, left the venue in coaches to go to the reception at the Duke of Westminster’s nearby family home Eaton Hall.

 The Duke of Sussex was not there after it was mutually agreed he would not attend, amid a long-running rift with his brother.